Canon M vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the Canon M) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the A7R III have been discontinued, but can regularly be found used on eBay.
+The Canon M was replaced by the Canon EOS M3, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.